-Our firm is small by design.
-The most common complaint about attorneys is that they are not accessible.
+Our law firm is small by design.
+The most common complaint about criminal defense attorneys is that they are not accessible.
 We do not have that issue.
-Your case will only be handled by Brandon Shroy and his Office Manager Clary Bryan - you will never be put on hold or passed to another person while seeking information about your case.
-Larger firms' attorneys share work and "cover" for each other, which means you have more lawyers but they know less about your case.
+Your case will only be handled by Brandon Shroy and his Clary Bryan - you will never be put on hold or passed to another person while seeking information about your case.
+Larger firms' "cover" for each other, which means you have more lawyers who each know less about your case.

 How do I find the best defense attorney for my case?

-Lawyers.com has a sample list of questions that you may find instructive.
+Lawyers.com has a sample list of questions.
 You need to meet a potential attorney before you make a decision—that’s why we are always accessible for free consultation.
 We take pride in the easily-searched reviews of clients who have been through the entire process with us from beginning to end.

 What are the qualifications for a defense attorney?

-Any lawyer can take criminal and traffic cases--you want an attorney who only practices criminal / traffic law.
-Case results, customer satisfaction, the number of years in practice, and a search on the Supreme Court of Ohio site are smart ways to research attorneys before retaining one.
+Any lawyer can take criminal and traffic cases--the best attorney for you is a defense attorney who only practices criminal / traffic law.
+Case results, customer satisfaction, the number of years in practice, and a search for disciplinary history with the Supreme Court of Ohio are smart ways to research attorneys before retaining one.